manuelarturosantana/TomoREU2021/README.md

 * [Imfill](https://ctk.math.ncsu.edu/imfil.html)

 The GITHUB repository consists of 2 main folders:
 1. [Refactor](refactor) : Contains all the needed code beyond the above toolboxes and packages.
+It includes a script [Refactor_Example1.m](refactor/Refactor_Example1.m) which gives a detailed example of how to run the code.
-2. [test_image](test_image) : Additionally test images.
+2. [test_image](test_image) : Additional test images.
 Matlab image processing toolbox will be needed to use these.